-The employee should bring their passport, I-94 card, the I-797 Notice of Approval or DS-2019 (for those in J-1 status), and a letter from the hiring department to the Social Security Administration office.
-It will take approximately three weeks to obtain a Social Security card from Social Security Administration.

-Individual Taxpayer Identification Numbers

-An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service (IRS).
-The IRS issues ITINs to foreign nationals and others who are required to have a US taxpayer identification number for US tax returns and payment responsibilities under the Internal Revenue Code (i.e., those who are to receive stipends only), but who are not eligible for a SSN.
+Continental Plaza, 2nd Floor 401 Hackensack Avenue Hackensack, NJ 07601 The employee should bring their passport, I-94 card, the I-797 Notice of Approval or DS-2019 (for those in J-1 status), and a letter from the hiring department to the Social Security Administration office.
+It will take approximately three weeks to obtain a Social Security card from the Social Security Administration.
+Individual Taxpayer Identification Numbers An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service (IRS).
+The IRS issues ITINs to foreign nationals and others who are required to have a U.S. taxpayer identification number for U.S. tax returns and payment responsibilities under the Internal Revenue Code (i.e., those who are to receive stipends only), but who are not eligible for a SSN.
 ITINs are for federal tax reporting only and are not intended to serve any other purpose.
 An ITIN does not authorize you to work in the United States or provide eligibility for Social Security benefits or the Earned Income Tax Credit.
 Examples of individuals who need ITINs include:

-- Non-resident alien filing a U.S. tax return and not eligible for an SSN; - U.S. resident alien (based on days present in the United States) filing a U.S. tax return and not eligible for SSN; - Dependent or spouse of a U.S. citizen/resident alien; - Dependent or spouse of a non-resident alien visa holder - Nonresident alien student, professor or researcher filing a U.S. tax return or claiming an exception

-Please visit the IRS website for additional information.
+- Non-resident alien filing a U.S. tax return and not eligible for a SSN; - U.S. resident alien (based on days present in the United States) filing a U.S. tax return and not eligible for SSN; - Dependent or spouse of a U.S. citizen/resident alien; - Dependent or spouse of a non-resident alien visa holder - Nonresident alien student, professor or researcher filing a U.S. tax return or claiming an exception Please visit the IRS website for additional information.